 Another great option is biking, especially during the summer, which can also be very affordable, especially because you can rent a bike if you don’t own one, by using Divvy for example.
 There are many shortcuts and side streets that are suitable for bikes, and there are many bike lanes too, as the municipality encourages biking.
 With a bike, you go wherever you wish for free and as a bonus, you can claim it as a workout.

 Not only is it a place where you can walk to most places in your vicinity, but it also has a great public transport system.
 You will have both rail and bus options and should know that its public transport system is the second biggest in the United States.
 Even if you end up in need of quick transport from place to place, Uber and Lyft are still very viable and affordable options.

 Welcoming Chi-Town Is Waiting for You

 With this guide before you, you have all the information you need for living in one of the neighborhoods of the Windy City.
 It may just prove to be the best choice you ever made, and you will live and work in one of the best US cities.
-Chicago and it’s metro area are known as expensive, as are all major cities, but the city is worth all the costs, especially if you can afford to buy a house in one of the better-off neighborhoods.
+Chicago and it’s metro area are known as expensive, as are all major cities, but the city is worth all the relocation expenses and more, especially if you can afford to buy a house in one of the better-off neighborhoods.
 Yet, good things are rarely free, so opt for an area you like that has everything you need no matter if you are relocating for a relationship or in pursuit of education or work.